ashreeta/energy-hub-model-generator-aimms/README.md

 6. a file titled "installed_network_technologies.csv" containing a description of network technologies already installed at the site.
 7. a file titled "network_data.csv" containing a description of the network structure.

 Each of these files must be formatted in a specific way, with specific properties defined on each row.
+See the section below "Formatting of case study input files" for further details.

 For an example of how to structure and format the case study files, see the "testing_case_single_hub" and "testing_case_multihub" folders in the "case_study_data" directory.

-*TODO: Explicitly specify the required formats for these files on a separate page.*

 ##3.
 Define the technologies to be included in the analysis

 If you would like to optimize the selection and sizing of *energy conversion and storage technologies* for a given case, you must define the properties of the technologies to be considered.
 These should be defined in the "technology_data" directory in the root directory of the project.

 Descriptions of energy conversion and storage technologies should be defined in a "conversion_technology_data.csv" file and a "storage_technology_data.csv"file, respectively, which should be placed within this directory.
 These files must be formatted in a specific way, with specific properties defined on each row.
+See the section below "Formatting of technology input files" for details on how to format these files.

 For an example of how to structure and format these files, see the default "conversion_technology_data.csv" and "storage_technology_data.csv" files in this folder.
 Note: In the current version of the EHM Generator, it is not possible to generate models for optimizing the network technologies or topolocy.

-*TODO: Explicitly specify the required formats for these files on a separate page.*

 If you would like to generate a model for only operational optimization of a given case, it is unnecessary to define these files.